Updates to Vacation Time and Donations

 - May 2021: Mental Health Month

 - April 2021: Employee Benefits Month

 Trial Support for Employees

-The Office of Human Resources provides resources to support the mental and emotional needs of faculty and staff as our community prepares for the trial of former Minneapolis Police Officer Derek Chauvin for the murder of George Floyd.
+The Office of Human Resources provides resources to support the mental and emotional needs of faculty and staff as our community prepares for the trial of former Minneapolis Police Officers for the murder of George Floyd.

-- The Office for Public Engagement has compiled resources for students, faculty, staff, and community partners leading up to and during the trial.
-This page aims to provide information to connect to and build on these collective efforts.
+The Office for Public Engagement has compiled resources for students, faculty, staff, and community partners during the trial.

 Our Benefits: More Great Reasons to Work at the U

 If you are considering working at the University, take some time to explore our complete package of rewards.
-We believe in “total compensation”—not just competitive wages but a full scope of benefits to support our extraordinary faculty and staff and allow them to be their best selves.
+We offer “total compensation”—not just competitive wages but a full scope of benefits to support our extraordinary faculty and staff and allow them to be their best selves.
 To ensure that you and your family will be healthy physically, emotionally, financially, socially, and professionally, we offer: full medical, dental, and pharmacy plans; a comprehensive wellbeing program; retirement plans; tuition benefits; leadership development and training; and much more

 Questions About Your Benefits?

 New employees can learn about their benefit options with the 2021 Guide for UPlan Benefits Enrollment (pdf).
 The 2021 Medical Summary of Benefits (pdf) and 2021 Dental Summary of Benefits (pdf) are available for current employees.